github/opensource.guide/getting-started/legal.md

-To learn more about the implications of different open source licenses, check out: [https://tldrlegal.com/](https://tldrlegal.com/)
+To learn more about the implications of different open source licenses, [TLDRLegal](https://tldrlegal.com/) is a great resource.